bytecodealliance/cargo-component/README.md

 `cargo component` is a `cargo` subcommand for creating [WebAssembly components](https://github.com/WebAssembly/component-model) using Rust as the component's implementation language.

+### Notice

+`cargo component` is considered to be experimental and is _not_ currently stable in terms of the code it supports building.

+Upgrading `cargo component` may cause build errors in the future.

 ### Motivation

 Today, developers that target WebAssembly typically compile a monolithic